Today I would like to share one of my favorite ways to enrich my food with more minerals!

 Have you ever had your calcium or potassium levels checked before to see how well your thyroid hormones are doing their job?

-High calcium can be a true driver of sluggish thyroid symptoms, as it slows down your body.
 The average American today gets far too much calcium relative to potassium.
 Typically, this isn’t because one is in too much calcium from food sources per say (although one could over-do it), but instead from calcium supplements, calcium fortified food, and/or increased calcium absorption from taking high dose vitamin D3.
 Part of vitamin D’s job is to tell your body to absorb more calcium from your food, pushing calcium levels even higher in the body, and pushing potassium levels lower.
 Pair that with a chronically low intake of potassium from fruits and vegetables, and you have yourself some powerful nutritional forces messing with your thyroid hormone’s ability to do its job.
 This often manifests with symptoms like fatigue, brain fog, low body temperature, blood sugar issues (hypoglycemia), and sluggish digestion.

 Luckily, you can find out what your calcium and potassium levels are with hair analysis.
 By assessing the ratio of your calcium to potassium levels, you can see how well your thyroid hormones are doing their job.
 Then, if needed, make supplemental and dietary adjustments to bring the ratio into better balance, supporting healthy thyroid function naturally.